 We evaluate contract modifications for the impact on revenue recognition if they have been approved by both parties such that the enforceable rights and obligations under the contract have changed.
-Contract modification are either accounted for using a cumulative effect adjustment or prospectively over the remaining term of the arrangement.
+Contract modifications are either accounted for using a cumulative effect adjustment or prospectively over the remaining term of the arrangement.
 The determination of which method is more appropriate depends on the nature of the modification, which we evaluate on a case-by-case basis.

-We combine two or more contracts entered into at or near the same time with the same customer and account for them as a single contract if (i) the contracts are negotiated as a package with a common commercial objective, (ii) the amount of consideration to be paid in one contract depends on the price or performance of the other contract, or (iii) some or all of the goods or services in one contract would be combined with some or all of the goods and services in the other contact into a single performance obligation.
+We combine two or more contracts entered into at or near the same time with the same customer and account for them as a single contract if (i) the contracts are negotiated as a package with a common commercial objective, (ii) the amount of consideration to be paid in one contract depends on the price or performance of the other contract, or (iii) some or all of the goods and services in the other contact into a single performance obligation.
 If two or more contracts are combined, the consideration to be paid is aggregated and allocated to the individual performance obligations without regard to the consideration specified in the individual contracts.